csc-training/summerschool/gpu-hip/docs/01-kernels.md

 # Summary

-- HIP supports both AMD and NVIDIA GPUs
+- HIP provides a common programming interface for CUDA and ROCm devices
 - HIP contains both API functions and declarations etc. needed to write GPU kernels
 - Kernels are launched by multiple threads in a grid